 And when contemplating that possibility, Menendez would do well to recall the immortal words of Harry Truman: “If you want a friend in Washington, get a dog.”

 Update 4/15/15: On April 14 Melgen was indicted in Miami on dozens of counts of Medicare fraud.
 Some of the charges relate to the over-billing scheme discussed above, where Menendez repeatedly attempted to intercede with HHS officials on Melgen’s behalf.
-This second indictment will certainly further turn up the heat on Melgen to cooperate.

 Click here to join the Sidebars mailing list and receive e-mail notification of future posts.